shadmanrakib/trie-cli/cli/README.md

 ### CLI Interaction with Functions

 The CLI uses axios to send GET requests to the endpoints.
+Commands are mapped to the appropriate GET requests by Yargs.
+The data from the response is returned in promises, which are handled in the index.ts file.

 ### Endpoints